sensiblecodeio/custard/README.md

 We love them.

-First, download and unzip Selenium Server and Chromedriver, and put them in your custard directory or the next level up:
+First, download Selenium Server and download and unzip Chromedriver, and put them in your custard directory or the next level up:

 - https://code.google.com/p/selenium/downloads/list
 - https://code.google.com/p/chromedriver/downloads/list